travis-ci/docs-travis-ci-com/user/customizing-the-build.md

           gemfile: gemfiles/Gemfile.rails-2.3.x
           env: ISOLATED=true

 > Please take into account that Travis CI is an open source service and we rely on worker boxes provided by the community.
-So please only specify an as big matrix as you *actually need*.
+So please only specify as big a matrix as you *actually need*.

 ### Excluding Builds